 Host of CBC Radio's Quirks & Quarks

-He holds eight honorary doctorates from Canadian universities.
+He holds eleven honorary doctorates from Canadian universities.